 To Register for an account in the Pediatric Flow Cytometry Core please click here.

-Bookings can be made online for the analyzers, Luminex and the autoMACS Pro through PPMS.
+Bookings can be made online for the analyzers, and the Luminex through PPMS.
 Once users have been trained they will be given access to book the equipment online.
 The calendars are located at: https://ppms.us/emory/?ECFCC

 The following links provide excellent web based training to aid you in getting the most out of your flow cytometry experiments: